-The man was on the steering with his wife next to him to see the priest on the appointed day.
+The man was on the wheel with his wife next to him to see the priest on the appointed day.
 After welcoming them, the woman was asked by the priest to repeat what she told him about her husband and she did.
 In response the man admitted virtually all his wife said.
 However he went further to say that his only problem with his wife is that although a champion in going to church activities yet she has nothing to show for it.
 He went on to explain that his wife did not only detest doing anything good for others but would not even allow him to do so.
-The man went on to say that those times his wife wanted him to go to church with her and he refused were the times he used to visit the sick, the prisoners, the destitute homes, orphanages, among so many others which his wife would never approve of.
+That those times his wife wanted him to go to church with her and he refused were the times he used to visit the sick, the prisoners, the destitute homes, orphanages, among so many others which his wife would never approve of.
 For the woman giving is synonymous with being wasteful.

 Topic: Meant for each other.